5.5 CPD hours

 Partner , Rudner Law

-Diversity, inclusion and equality in the workplace
+Fireside chat: Diversity, inclusion and equity in the workplace

 With a greater focus by all stakeholders on the increased importance of equity, diversity and inclusion in the workplace, employers need to mindful of their legal obligations as they institute workplace changes, policies and protocols.
 How can organizations develop effective programs and achieve positive outcomes while also complying with employment law requirements?
 What effect does a hybrid work environment have on an organization's efforts to promote a more equitable and inclusive workforce?